CMSgov/bluebutton-site-static/_posts/2019-11-13-giving-beneficiaries-more-granular-choice-of-data-sharing copy.md

 ## Enabling Apps to request data scopes

-Behind the scenes of the Blue Button 2.0 API we have implemented HL7 FHIR scopes to manage access to beneficiary data.
+Behind the scenes of the Blue Button 2.0 API, we have implemented HL7 FHIR scopes to manage access to beneficiary data.
 These scopes look like this:

 ```
 patient/Patient.read